 Warframe is a free to play, online, 3rd person shooter that has been supported by Digital Extremes since it first launched in 2013.
 As a technical designer on Warframe, I was tasked with pitching, developing, and maintaining new activities.
 My first shipping work as part of the Warframe team was the Cracks in Deimos activity that launched with the Deimos: Arcana update in November of 2020.

 Halo Infinite is the next game in the Halo franchise.
 I was brought on as a contract gameplay designer for the campaign team in January 2018.
-While on the team, I am tasked with making some of the tools and scripts to help other designers to create content quickly taking advantage of technology made by our engineers.
-I am also working with other designers to create gameplay experiences for our players.
+While on the team, I was tasked with making some of the tools and scripts to help other designers to create content quickly taking advantage of technology made by our engineers.
+I also worked with other designers to create gameplay experiences for our players.
 This includes scripting, layout, and encounters.
-Alongside this implementation, I have been working with several leads and teams to write specs to share our desires with engineers and artists.
+Alongside this implementation, I worked with several leads and teams to write specs to share our desires with engineers and artists.

 Sword Grab was a quick prototype I put together over August 25th and 26th.
 This was my first major prototype with Unreal built using visual blueprint scripting.
 Over about 24 hours of work time, I was able to put together the major player controls and get basic animations in.
 All models and animations were made by me in Maya.
 This was also an attempt to deal with creative frustration and try to make something that was wholly my own.
 The only thing that I didn't make was the basic 3rd person controls which were from the default, Unreal 3rd person controller.